-- 3.220.
-GSR Part 1 [2] states that the regulatory inspection cannot diminish the prime responsibility for safety of the authorized party, and cannot substitute for the control, supervision and verification activities conducted under the responsibility of the authorized party. - 3.221.
-GSR Part 1 [2] requires that the regulatory inspections cover all areas of responsibility of the regulatory body, and the regulatory body has the authority to carry out independent inspections.
-It is also required that regulatory inspectors have free access to any facility or activity at any time, within the constraints of ensuring operational safety at all times and other constraints associated with the potential for harmful consequences.
-These inspections may include, within reason, unannounced inspections. - 3.222.
-In conducting inspections, the regulatory body should consider a number of aspects, including: - Structures, systems and components important to safety; - Management systems; - Operational activities and procedures; - Records of operational activities and results of monitoring; - Liaison with contractors and other service providers; - Competence, performance and resources of staff; - Safety culture; - Liaison with the relevant organization for joint inspections, where necessary. - Radiation risks associated with the facility or activity - Areas of poor performance - Areas of higher potential risks - 3.223.
-GSR Part 1 [2] states that the "Inspections of facilities and activities shall be commensurate with the radiation risks associated with the facility or activity, in accordance with a graded approach" - 3.224.
+- 3.222.
+In conducting inspections, the regulatory body should consider a number of aspects, including: - Radiation risks associated with the facility or activity, including areas of higher potential risk; - Structures, systems and components important to safety; - Management systems; - Operational activities and procedures; - Records of operational activities, performance and results of monitoring; - Correction action plans; - Liaison with contractors and other service providers; - Competence, performance and resources of staff; - Safety culture; - Liaison with the relevant organization for joint inspections, where necessary;- - Radiation risks associated with the facility or activity - Areas of poor performance - Areas of higher potential risks misadministration of radiopharmaceuticals to patients; and - theft or diversion of radioactive material. - 3.223.
+GSR Part 1 [2] states that the "Inspections of facilities and activities shall be commensurate with the radiation risks associated with the facility or activity, in accordance with a graded approach." - 3.224.
 The priority and frequency of inspections should reflect the risk associated with the radiation source and the complexity of the activity, as well as the possible consequences of an accident and the type and frequency of any violations found by inspections. - 3.225.
 In implementing the inspection programme, the regulatory body should also establish a graded approach in responding to unforeseen circumstances see also sub-section on Enforcement.